-A quality management system delivers improvements across all areas of the business, including on many sustainability issues. kp's quality standard, and accompanying assessment protocol, help measure quality performance across all of our sites, but we are going further: a baseline POLARIS assessment was completed at 27 of our 31 sites in 2021.
-This constitutes a real boost for customers, our bottom line, human productivity and eco-efficiency.
+A quality management system delivers

+improvements across all areas of the business, including on many sustainability issues. kp's quality assessment protocol, help measure quality performance across all of our baseline POLARIS assessment was customers, our bottom line, human productivity and eco-efficiency.